intel-analytics/BigDL-2.x/docs/docs/ScalaUserGuide/install.md

 ## **Build for Scala 2.10 or 2.11**

-By default, `make-dist.sh` uses Scala 2.10 for Spark 1.5.x or 1.6.x, and Scala 2.11 for Spark 2.0.x or 2.1.x.
+By default, `make-dist.sh` uses Scala 2.11 for Spark 2.1, and Scala 2.10 for Spark 1.6.
 To override the default behaviors, you can pass `-P scala_2.10` or `-P scala_2.11` to `make-dist.sh` as appropriate.

 ---
 ## **Build with Maven**